PranavRathod399/Blacklace/README.md

 Previously this project was named BCI_graphene_prototype now that has give rise to this version you can still read the previous ReadMe in project Blackjack.

 ---
+## Mission Statement

+**Blacklace** is a boundary-pushing brain-computer interface (BCI) architecture that reimagines neural signal acquisition and interpretation through a graphene-inspired amplifier framework and modular AI decoding.

+Born from a fusion of theoretical physics, material science, and cognitive technology, Blacklace aims to build an open, scalable, and biologically-conscious pathway between brain activity and digital systems—unlocking new possibilities for neurotechnology, communication, and human-computer symbiosis.
+---

 ## Repository Structure